sissiok/GNRS/jserver/README.md

     java -jar target/gnrs-server-1.0.0-SNAPSHOT-jar-with-dependencies.jar \\
       src/main/resources/server.xml

-Since this is a bit cumbersome to remember, a launch script (Bash), `gnrsd` has been provided in the base directory and will pass any arguments directly to the server.
+Since this is a bit cumbersome to remember, a launch script (Bash), `gnrsd-local` has been provided in the base directory and will pass any arguments directly to the server.
 Using this launch script, the above startup command becomes:

-    ./gnrsd src/main/resources/server.xml
+    ./gnrsd-local src/main/resources/server.xml

 ## Logging Configuration ##
 The server uses logging through the Log4J logging library (indirectly through